 Department of Early Childhood & Childhood Education

 We believe that the early years of a child's education are important and formative experiences that will serve as the basis and determine so much about a student’s overall success.
-At Mercy College you will learn the skills to make sure your students get the best start on their education.
+At Mercy University you will learn the skills to make sure your students get the best start on their education.

 The Mercy Advantage

 Combination of theoretical and practical, with fieldwork experiences for most courses

 Strong relationships with schools across New York City and Westchester, to help you graduate with experience and professional contacts

 Interested in becoming a teacher?
 Take a look at our B.S./M.S.
 Dual Degree Program which allows students interested in the teaching profession to earn both a bachelor’s and master’s degree at an accelerated pace.

 Aligned with Mercy University’s mission of transforming lives, we believe that teachers are in a unique position to contribute to meaningful change in a child’s life.
 Moreover, we believe that childhood is a precious time to be protected and valued.